Habeel06/face-detector-template/README.md

 ## 🖼️ Images
->just have to upload some images.
+>Just have to upload some images.
 ## 📺 Updates
 >COMPLETED.